 I Don’t Trigger People

 But, as I’ve said, anything in an environment can trigger a person.
 And most things in your environment don’t come with a trigger warning.
 Smell, for example, can be a very powerful trigger and may, indeed, cause a severe reliving of trauma for some people.
 Does this mean, though, that a woman wearing a particular perfume is to blame?
-No, of course it doesn’t.
+No, of course, it doesn’t.
 She doesn’t walk around with a trigger warning sign and nor should she.

 It is the same with writing.
 I have absolutely no way of knowing what will trigger a person.
 Some things I write may be triggering for some people.
 I realize that.
-But I’m not going to walk around with a trigger warning any more than I would expect a woman wearing a perfume to do so.
+But I’m not going to walk around with a trigger warning any more than I would expect a woman wearing perfume to do so.

 There was once a book I was reading about bipolar disorder.
 And while I knew it would be good and I was looking forward to it, the opening scene was of the protagonist after she had brutally self-harmed.
 The descriptions of the extreme cutting and what had to be done to help her in the ER were highly disturbing to me because of my own history.
 So, I stopped reading the book.
 I didn’t write the author a nasty note saying she should have used a trigger warning.
 I didn’t write her and say that her work could create self-harm urges in others.
 I didn’t do anything except close the book and take some deep breaths.
 The author did not trigger me.
 I was triggered because of my own past.
 That was not her fault.